 Summer@Carroll is not accredited by the Massachusetts Department of Education.
 Summer@Carroll is considered a recreational day camp program and complies with all Massachusetts Department of Public Health regulations and is licensed by the Lincoln and Waltham Boards of Health.

 All Summer@Carroll students entering Grades 1-7 receive individualized language tutoring using the Orton-Gillingham approach each day of the program.
-The High School Readiness students (entering Grades 8-9) do not have language tutorials.
-Instead, the older students focus on writing, research and study skills during their morning academic blocks.
+In some cases, Beginning Readers rising first graders may receive tutoring in a pair working with a tutor.
+High School Readiness students (entering Grades 8-9) do not have language tutorials, usually, but accommodations can be made for tutoring if its critical to the student’s academic success.
+HSR students focus on writing, research and study skills during their morning academic blocks.

-Summer@Carroll utilizes Walden Pond for swimming.
-Every week, children in the Elementary/Middle School program (grades 3-7) go with their camp groups to Walden Pond.
-We employ certified life guards to supervise all our swimmers each day.
+Summer@Carroll utilizes Cochituate State Park in Natick for swimming.
+Every week, children in the Elementary/Middle School program (grades 3-7) go with their camp groups to Cochituate State Park.
+We employ certified lifeguards to supervise all our swimmers each day.
 All Summer@Carroll camp staff are certified in first aid.

 Summer@Carroll serves students entering Grades 1-7 who have a primary diagnosis of a language-based learning disability, such as dyslexia.
 Our approach to reading remediation is cognitive in nature so students must fall within the average range of intellectual ability and be motivated to learn.
-The High School Readiness program addresses the academic needs of students entering Grades 8-9, including research and organizational skills required to write papers.
+The High School Readiness program addresses the academic needs of students entering Grades 8-9, including research and organizational skills required in writing.
 Summer@Carroll is not designed to meet the needs of children with primary emotional or behavioral difficulties.

 Summer@Carroll is a full-day program.
 We feel that the combination of the academics and camp activities along with a conscious effort to develop social skills and self-confidence creates unique programs that are both academically and socially beneficial.
 During the afternoon activities, children form friendships with other campers that contribute to a positive social environment.